 Learn More About Summer Reading ...

-MCPL's free Summer Reading Program combines weekly activities and special events to help children find fun things to read and do this summer.
-Children can participate in the Summer Reading Program at the Main and Ellettsville libraries and on the Bookmobile!
+The Library's free Summer Reading Game combines weekly activities and special events to help children find fun things to read and do this summer.
+Children can participate in the Summer Reading Game at the Main Library, Ellettsville Branch, and on the Bookmobile.

-Children of all ages can play the Summer Reading Game!
-The program is designed for school-age children who have completed any grade K-6, but families can adapt the program for pre-readers.
-Read aloud to your infants and toddlers.
-Pick up a Summer Reading Guide for any child who would like to earn points and collect prizes.
-Record your progress on the game board in the way that suits you best!
+Children of all ages can play the Summer Reading Game.
+The game is designed for school-age children who have completed any grade K-6, but families can adapt the game for pre-readers by reading aloud to your infants and toddlers.
+Pick up a Summer Reading Game Board for any child who would like to earn points and collect prizes.
+Record your progress on the game board in the way that suits you best.

-Library staff start giving out Guides on Monday, May 23.
-Guides are available during open hours for as long as supplies last.
+Library staff start giving out Game Boards on Friday, May 26.
+Game boards are available during open hours for as long as supplies last.
 Want to get started from home?
-You can sign up online (starting May 23) and print out a smaller version of the game board.
-Bring the game board with you next time you are able to visit the library, and we'll award the prizes you've earned.
+You can sign up online (starting May 26) and print out a smaller version of the game board.
+Bring the game board with you next time you visit the Library and we'll award the prizes you've earned.
 Read below for complete instructions on how to play the game.

 How do you play the Summer Reading Game?
 Any time you complete a Summer Reading activity, color in a spot on the game board to record the point you earned.